 - IP range

 - Supported network services

 - Default domain name for the network serviced by the virtual router

 - Gateway IP address

 - How often CloudStack fetches network usage statistics from CloudStack virtual routers.
 If you want to collect traffic metering data from the virtual router, set the global configuration parameter router.stats.interval.
-If you are not using the virtual router to gather network usage statistics, set it to 0.
+If you are not using

-16.4.2.
+16.5.2.
 Upgrading a Virtual Router with System Service Offerings